 4. Higher control over the server

-5. Run a website without hosting on the “internet”
+5. Run a website without hosting on the “internet.”

 You can additionally build and run your website without even having to host it directly on the mainstream internet when you pay the premium for your own dedicated IP address.
-If you paid attention to our explanation of Internet Protocol addresses, you’ll understand that a website can be accessed just by its IP address alone.
+If you paid attention to our explanation of Internet Protocol addresses, you’d understand that a website can be accessed just by its IP address alone.

 However, when you share an IP address with multiple other websites, you can’t just use that string of digits to access your site.
 If you want to build your site, you have to connect your domain to a hosting provider and make it while still ‘living’ on the internet for anyone knowing your domain name to access.

-However, if you purchased a dedicated IP address, you have a sort of back door method for accessing your website and building it while it is - for the most part - hidden from the mainstream internet.
+However, if you purchased a dedicated IP address, you have a back door method for accessing your website and building it while it is - for the most part - hidden from the mainstream internet.

 For example, you can simply insert your dedicated IP address in your search bar, head to your website’s admin panel, and edit without customers going on and being confused.